Xunnamius/strongbox-switchcrypt/README.md

 ## Gathering Energy Metrics

-StrongBox is designed to capture energy usage data (energy, power, duration) while operating, though it is disabled by default.
-You can enable this behavior with the [BLFS_DEBUG_MONITOR_POWER](#blfs_debug_monitor_power) flag.
+StrongBox *was* designed to capture energy usage data (energy, power, duration) while operating, though this functionality has since been retired.
+You used to enable this behavior with the [BLFS_DEBUG_MONITOR_POWER](#blfs_debug_monitor_power) flag, which has since been deprecated.
 Use of this feature requires [energymon](https://github.com/energymon/energymon) to be compiled—ideally with a non-dummy default implementation—and fully installed.

 > Note that collection of data about StrongBox's energy use likely has some
 > performance implications.